samimakhan/Mobile-Apps-Assignments/README.md

 ## Assignment-1: Location-based query for Restaurants
 **Required:**
-Display some restaurants closest to your own location.
+Create an API to display some restaurants closest to your own location.
 Steps to perform:
 1. Insert some data for restaurants into your database
 2. Each restaurant data will have restaurant name, their latitude and longitude values